ipwgml/satrain/docs/intro.md

 The key features of the SatRain dataset are:

 - **AI-ready dataset**: SatRain delivers collocated observations  paired with reference precipitation estimates.
-The ipwgml package includes ready-to-use PyTorch dataloaders for both image and tabular formats, along with cloud-enabled example notebooks demonstrating training and evaluation of fully connected and convolutional neural networks.
+The satrain package includes ready-to-use PyTorch dataloaders for both image and tabular formats, along with cloud-enabled example notebooks demonstrating training and evaluation of fully connected and convolutional neural networks.

 - **Flexible evaluation framework:** The package provides functionality for evaluating any precipitation retrieval against SatRain’s test data, enabling rapid development-evaluation cycles and direct comparison of machine-learning and conventional retrieval algorithms.